chmielu24/Tetris/README.md

 What things you need to install the software and how to install them

-Project is code in Visual Studio c++ 2015 / 2017.
-Reository include Windows x64 SFML Libary.
+Visual Studio (best 2015 or 2017)
+SFML Libary (included in repository)

 ### Installing